kromadg/soil-sensor/README.md

 ![img_8.png](assets/img_8.png)

-The sensor yellow wire goes in the `A` connector of RS485 module.
-The blue wire go in the `B` conector.
+- The sensor yellow wire goes in the `A` connector of RS485 module.
+- The blue wire go in the `B` connector of RS485 module.
+- The sensor black wire go in Arduino GND.
+- Th sensor red/brown wire go in Arduino 5V.

 ### Programming